DMVs are open for all driver license and ID card customers. Driver licenses can be

 You should receive replacement license plate(s) in the mail within 7-10 business days after completing the online application.
 You will receive new expiration stickers with the replacement plates.

-How to apply by mail or in person
+How to apply by mail

 If your plate does not qualify to be replaced online,